alessandro308/apagiaro.it/_posts/2017-12-05-docker-swarm.md

 sys 0m 0.00s
 ```

-This result introduce a new tool implemented in Docker Swarm, the load balancing.
+This result introduces a new tool implemented in Docker Swarm, the load balancing.
 As you can see, we have hit a manager(but should perform a connection using an IP address of another node) and the Swarm redirect the request to a running node.

 ### Some other stuff
 By default, the manager is also a worker.
 To avoid this, write: